StephenDay1/SweeterOreberries/README.md

 # SweeterOreberries
- Sweeter Oreberries = Oreberries + Sweet Berries  Update to old oreberries mod to match with the minecraft concept of a berry: sweet berries
+Sweeter Oreberries = Oreberries + Sweet Berries

+Update to old oreberries mod to match with the modern minecraft concept of a berry bush: sweet berries